fubar2/galaxy_tf_overlay/README.md

 XML code generator.
 Otherwise it will need an experienced developer and the usual tools.

 Upload all the working test data samples into a Galaxy history, ready to select on the ToolFactory form as each user input history element is added to the form.
 These provide data for the test.
-The tool *cannot be tested and built* if they are not supplied.
+The tool *cannot be tested and built* if they are not available.

 #### Common tool patterns

-The ToolFactory offers some common models for useful analysis tools and filters to use in workflows.
+The ToolFactory offers simple *filters* taking STDIN and writing to STDOUT like the tac|rev example.
-Simple *filters* taking STDIN and writing to STDOUT like the tac|rev example, are easy and quick to create.
+These are easy and quick to create.

-For many common requirements, the command line driven model, with Conda packages, with or without a supplied script, can usually be adapted.
+Adding parameters and i/o in a more complicated command line driven model, with Conda packages, with or without a supplied script, covers a large range of common requirements.

-Tools can take any number of user chosen input files from the history, and parameters set on the tool form at run time.
+Each tool can specify any number of user selected history input files, and user supplied parameters.
-Output files can be written as new history items for downstream analyses, or as a collection.
+Output files can be written as individual new history items for downstream analyses, or mixed together in a collection.

-#### Items needed for a new tool
+#### Information needed for a new tool

 Details are supplied on the form for each of the elements needed for the new tool.
 These include: